-- Live in a nursing facility, hospital, Institutions for Mental Disease (IMD), or a combination of any of the three for at least 90 consecutive days; and - Have been determined medically and financially eligible for the TBIW program; and - Wish to transition from facility-based living to their own homes or apartments in the community consistent with the CMS Settings Rule (1915(I)); and - Have a home or apartment in the community to return to upon leaving the facility that is consistent with the CMS Settings Rule (1915(I); and - Require waiver transition services to safely and successfully transition to community living; and - Can reasonably be expected to transition safely to the community within 180 days of initial date of transition service.
+- Live in a nursing facility, hospital, Institutions for Mental Disease (IMD), or a combination of any of the three for at least 60 consecutive days; and - Have been determined medically and financially eligible for the TBIW program; and - Wish to transition from facility-based living to their own homes or apartments in the community consistent with the CMS Settings Rule (1915(I)); and - Have a home or apartment in the community to return to upon leaving the facility that is consistent with the CMS Settings Rule (1915(I); and - Require waiver transition services to safely and successfully transition to community living; and - Can reasonably be expected to transition safely to the community within 180 days of initial date of transition service.

 The pre-transition case management service may be billed up to 24 units (a unit is 15 minutes) only onetime following transition to the community.
 This service is not available once the resident transitions to the community and enrolls in the waiver.
-The case management agency will receive authorization for this service via the Pre-Transition Case Management Services Authorization letter that will be sent from TMH transition manager, or the designee, to the case management agency provider.
+The case management agency will receive authorization for this service via the Pre-Transition Case Management Services Authorization letter that will be sent from Take Me Home Program's transition manager, or the designee, to the case management agency provider.

-NOTE: Pre-transition case management qualifications are the same as case manager qualifications listed in Section 512.3.1 with the exception that the case manager must be fully licensed as a social worker, therapist or registered nurse.
+NOTE: Pre-transition case management qualifications are the same as case manager qualifications listed in Section 512.5.1.

-512.19.2 Community Transition Services
+512.21.1 Community Transition Services